Who we are

 Our four core areas of expertise are: justice and security; economic growth; governance; and trade and regional economic integration.
 We are passionate about contributing towards achieving measurable results, aid effectiveness and value for money.

-Find out more about our Results
+Find out more about our results

 We understand donor processes and priorities and support co-ordinated donor approaches.
 We are familiar with the programme design, financing, implementation and monitoring and evaluation methodologies of most major donors.

 We work in complex environments, including in fragile and post-conflict states.
 We operate in multi-institutional and multi-sector settings.
 We are skilled in distilling key issues to multifaceted problems and bringing together a range of stakeholders to develop coherent and practical solutions that work.

-We understand the need for solutions to be sustainable.
-As such, we support locally owned solutions that are not imposed from outside.
-Where possible, we also aim to link reform efforts to national policy planning and resource allocation processes.
-The LDP core team consists of experienced lawyers, governance and international development specialists.
+Established in 2000, LDP has headquarters in London, UK, and representation in East Africa.
+The LDP core team consists of experienced lawyers, governance experts, economists and international development specialists.
 We offer a unique combination of commercial professionalism, practical developing country work experience and academic rigour.
-Our team have strong commercial backgrounds; our three lawyers have all practiced as solicitors in leading law firms in the City of London.
-Our team have excellent academic records; from leading academic institutions including Oxford, Cambridge and the London School of Economics.
+Our team have strong commercial backgrounds; our lawyers have all practiced as solicitors in leading law firms in the City of London.
+Our team have excellent academic records from leading academic institutions including Oxford, Cambridge and the London School of Economics.
 Our team members have all lived and worked in the developing world and have a strong understanding of development issues from a local perspective.
 We understand how governments work from the inside.
-Director Clare Manuel has over 22 years experience of development including of working at senior levels in government - in Africa, and the South Pacific (as well, previously in the UK).
-Director, Richard Hooper has lived and worked in East Africa for over 22 years, and worked as a senior advisor in Government ministries.
+Director Clare Manuel has over 25 years' experience of development including of working at senior levels in government - in Africa, and the South Pacific (as well, previously in the UK).
+East Africa representative Richard Hooper has lived and worked in East Africa for over 25 years, and has worked as a senior advisor in government ministries in Uganda.